neondatabase/website/content/docs/guides/prisma.md

   - /docs/guides/prisma-guide
 ---

 Prisma is an open-source, next-generation ORM that enables you to manage and interact with your database.
-This guide explains how to connect Prisma to Neon, how to establish connections when using Prisma Client in serverless functions, and how to resolve connection timeout issues.
+This guide explains how to connect Prisma to Neon, establish connections when using Prisma Client in serverless functions, and resolve connection timeout issues.

 To configure Prisma Migrate with Neon, see [Use Prisma Migrate with Neon](/docs/guides/prisma-migrate).